 Once a very accomplished pitcher for the Red Sox, with whom he won three World Series rings, Ruth was infamously sold to the Yankees in 1920 for $100,000 and a $350,000 loan to Boston owner Harry Frazee.
-Ruth transitioned into an everyday player, and became the finest power hitter of all-time, launching 714 career home runs, leading the Yankees to their first four championships, and planting the seed of renewable glory that would ultimately lead the Bombers to 27 crowns.
+Ruth transitioned into an everyday player and became the finest power hitter of all-time, launching 714 career home runs, leading the Yankees to their first four championships, and planting the seed of renewable glory that ultimately led the Bombers to 27 crowns.

 In his opus Pinstripe Empire, renowned Yankees historian Marty Appel explained how acquiring Ruth was central to everything that subsequently happened in team history:

-Naturally, with so many people flooding through the gates, the Yankees financial situation improved, which, consequentially, enabled them to acquire and keep the best players from around the league.
-This, quite obviously, put the Bombers in a strong position to win repeatedly, which, by extension, helped enrich the history, grow the fanbase, and widen the profit streams.
+Naturally, with so many people flooding through the gates, the Yankees financial situation improved, which enabled them to acquire and keep the best players from around the league.
+This, quite obviously, put the Yankees in a strong position to win repeatedly, which by extension helped enrich the history, grow the fanbase, and widen the profit streams.

-It happened as far back as 1930, when Ruth’s $80,000 salary was $5,000 more than that of Depression-era President Herbert Hoover, and it happened as recently as last year, when the Yankees outbid the field to sign Japanese pitcher Masahiro Tanaka to a seven-year, $155 million contract.
+It happened as far back as 1930, when Ruth’s $80,000 salary was $5,000 more than that of Depression-era president Herbert Hoover, and it happened as recently as last year, when the Yankees outbid everybody else to sign Japanese pitcher Masahiro Tanaka to a seven-year, $155 million contract.

 The Yankees have the best players, ergo they win, ergo people want to associate with them, ergo ticket and merchandise sales are exponential, ergo the Yankees make money, ergo they can afford the best players, ergo they win some more.
 Rinse, wash, repeat.

-“The best part about the Yankees,” says Casey of Bleeding Yankee Blue, “is that new heroes are made in pinstripes.
+“The best part about the Yankees is that new heroes are made in pinstripes,” says Casey of Bleeding Yankee Blue.
 A perfect example is a guy like Scott Brosius.
 He had a terrible season with Oakland before he came to the Bronx.
 Then he came here and became a champion.
-It’s wonderful.”
+It is wonderful.”

-Barbarisi, who travels all over the country reporting on the team for one of the world’s most prestigious papers, agrees with this notion, explaining that “fans associate not just with the symbols themselves, but with the people, believing that great players represent relatable ideals, such as rising to the moment, having a strong work ethic and overcoming obstacles.”
+Barbarisi, who travels all over the country reporting on the team for one of the world’s most prestigious newspapers, agrees with this notion.
+“Fans associate not just with the symbols themselves, but with the people,” he says.
+“They believe that great players represent relatable ideals, such as rising to the moment, having a strong work ethic and overcoming obstacles.

-This desire to constantly please a mammoth global fanbase, and honour the Yankee tradition of unremitting triumph, is a costly business.
+This desire to please a mammoth global fanbase and honour the Yankee tradition of unremitting triumph is a costly business.
 Under the aegis of George Steinbrenner, the team’s megalomaniacal owner from 1973 until his death in 2010, the Yankees stopped at nothing to build a winning ballclub.
 No player was too expensive, no trade too disruptive, so long as the Bronx Bombers won.
-Steinbrenner would fire staff, cajole players and spend money at obscene rates, hoping to achieve what he believed to be the franchise’s minimum objective every year: winning a World Series championship.
+Steinbrenner fired staff, cajoled players and spent money at obscene rates, hoping to achieve what he believed to be the franchise’s minimum objective every year: winning a World Series championship.

 “That made things more fun for the fans, and made them not only want the best, but expect the best, by any means necessary.”

-Steinbrenner once said that “there are ballplayers, and then there are Yankees,” attempting to articulate the burden of greatness bestowed upon those donning the hallowed pinstripes.
+“There are ballplayers, and then there are Yankees,” Steinbrenner once said, attempting to articulate the burden of greatness bestowed upon those donning the hallowed pinstripes.
 Indeed, throughout his reign, The Boss was incredibly willing to pay exorbitant salaries in order to secure those special players he deemed good enough to represent the famous New York ballclub.

-Of course, in that time span, baseball mushroomed from a genteel pastime into a lucrative, $9 billion industry, with free agency and large network television deals flooding the coffers.
-Yet, quite obviously, such excessive payrolls could not be maintained without a dedicated fanbase and strong core revenue streams.
+Of course, in that time span, baseball changed from a genteel pastime into a $9 billion industry, with free agency and large network television deals flooding the coffers.
+Yet quite obviously, such excessive payrolls could not be maintained without a dedicated fanbase and strong core revenue streams.
 In those fields, the Yankees are totally unrivalled.